What are the Laws of Supply and Demand?

 Generally speaking, the supply of a good and its price are directly proportional to each other and follow a linear relationship.
 In other words, as price increases, the supply of that good also increases – as demonstrated by the chart below:

 The supply line is seen from a seller’s perspective.
-The higher the price of a good, the more of that good a seller will want to sell since doing so will be profitable.
-Conversely, a low price will not attract many sellers to the market, thus the quantity supplied will be lower.
+The higher the price of a good, the more of that good a seller will want to sell, since doing so will be profitable.
+Conversely, a low price will not attract many sellers to the market, and the quantity supplied will be lower.
 Thus, we get a linear relationship.

 Demand works in the opposite way that supply does, and is inversely proportional to price.
 In other words, as price increases, the demand for that good will decrease – as demonstrated by the chart below:

 The demand line is seen from a buyer’s perspective.
 The higher the price of a good, the lower the number of interested buyers, since buyers want to save as much money as possible.
 Conversely, a low price will attract many buyers to the market, therefore, the quantity demanded will be higher.
 Thus, we see an inverse relationship.

 Now, let’s combine the above two graphs into one: